The Stone (band): Biography

 The Stone was born in 1996.
 At first they were known under a different band name, Stone to Flesh.
 In February '97, the first demo called "Serbian Woods" was recorded followed by first live appearances.
 "Killed by the Sun" demo was taped a year after and the band was reached by Greek label Demonion Productions which asked if they were willing to release both demo materials on tape version, and soon after the first official release, titled "Unveiled Evil" was celebrated.
 In winter 1999/2000, the band recorded "Some Wounds Bleed Forever", first full-length manifest which was later released by CCP Records.

 After changing its name to The Stone in 2001, the band signed to Wolfcult Productions (Solistitium Productions); and in spring of 2002 released "Slovenska krv" ("Slavic Blood"), the second full-length and first one under The Stone banner.
 Meanwhile, the "Tragom hromoga vuka" CD was out in March '03, presenting two brand new songs and both demo materials included.

+In 2003, Awaken Productions, an independent label operated by the bassist of The Stone, released Аветињски плес сабласти, a cassette compilation of Judas Iscariot.
+The release included the albums To Embrace the Corpses Bleeding and Moonlight Butchery, with the titles translated into Serbian and printed in Cyrillic script.

 In winter 2003/'04, "Zakon Velesa" ("The Law of Veles"), the third full-length album was recorded and released a few months after.
 This marks the end of cooperation with Solistitium Records.

 In December 2004, the "Čujete li, smeju nam se mrtvi" EP was released through Czech label Eclipse Productions, consisting of two completely new tracks.

 In August 2005, The Stone signed a deal with German label Folter Records and by the end of June 2006, the fourth full-length album "Magla" ("The Fog") was released.
 Few months later, a live 7-inch split EP with Czech Inferno was out on Undercover Records, as well as split DVD with May Result on Pagan Flames Productions (US).
 During the next couple of years band was very active with live performances, but having one more release ahead - re-pressing of the debut record on Serbian label Grom Records, this time with different artwork, different album name, two bonus songs and video.